RobinWijnant/docker-compose-dev-stack/README.md

 ## Configuration

-All services are configurable through an additional config file for each service.
-Basic settings can be changed in the `.env` file
+Basic settings can be changed in the `.env` file.
+All services are also configurable through an additional config file for each service.

 ### Making a virtualhost